Abdominal aortic aneurysm care at Mayo Clinic

 Expertise and rankings

-Mayo Clinic doctors trained in blood vessel conditions, blood vessel surgery and other areas have experience and expertise diagnosing and treating abdominal aortic aneurysms.
-Mayo doctors evaluate or treat more than 3,000 people with abdominal aortic aneurysms each year and perform more than 100 abdominal aortic aneurysm repair procedures each year.
+Mayo doctors evaluate or treat about 1,800 people with abdominal aortic aneurysms each year and perform more than 100 abdominal aortic aneurysm repair procedures each year.

-Each Mayo Clinic campus offers a vascular center staffed by doctors and other specialists who have training and experience in treating vascular diseases.
+Each Mayo Clinic campus offers a vascular center staffed by doctors and other health care providers who have training and experience in treating vascular diseases.
 Vascular centers include the Gonda Vascular Center at Mayo Clinic's campus in Minnesota and vascular centers at Mayo Clinic's campuses in Arizona and Florida.